-Bishop William (Bill) Wright was ordained eighth Bishop of the Diocese of Maitland-Newcastle by the Archbishop of Sydney, Cardinal George Pell, on June 15 2011 at Sacred Heart Cathedral, Hamilton.
+Bishop William (Bill) Wright was ordained eighth Bishop of the Diocese of Maitland-Newcastle by the former Archbishop of Sydney, Cardinal George Pell, on June 15 2011 at Sacred Heart Cathedral, Hamilton.
 His appointment followed the retirement of Emeritus Bishop Michael Malone who served the diocese as Bishop for 16 years.

 Soon after his appointment as Bishop of Maitland-Newcastle was announced, Bishop Bill (as he prefers to be called) said, "In 33 years of being a priest I've only applied for one position, the rest found me.
 I've come to believe there's a certain 'providence that shapes our ends' and so far, things have turned out all right!"